isb-cgc/readthedocs/docs/source/sections/BigQueryTableSearchUI.rst

 **Labels**

-Each table was tagged with labels relating to the status, program, reference genome build, source, data type, experimental strategy and access.
+Each table was tagged with labels relating to the status, program, categoryreference genome build, source, data type, experimental strategy, access and version.
 Users can search on any of these labels on the Labels filter field.
 Users can find the **Labels** search filter under the **Show More Filters** option.

 The labels for a table can be viewed when the blue plus sign (+) to the left of the table row is clicked.
 See the screen shot in the Schema section below.